 All tequila made by the Camarena family is produced exclusively from agave from their own fields, a fact that few other producers can claim.
 Because the production is small-batch and carefully done, the heart and passion of the Camarenas’ Mexican soul is in each drop of their tequila.
 The family have only ever made 100% agave tequila.

-This tequila is made from the eigth sample created by the Camarenas for Tomas Estes.
+This tequila is made from the eighth sample created by the Camarenas for Tomas Estes.

 It takes an average of eight years for the agaves to ripen before being harvested.

-It takes about eight kilograms of agave to make one litre of Ocho tequila – very high versus industry average.
+It takes about eight kilograms of agave to make one liter of Ocho tequila – very high versus industry average.